ananya12k/Kubernetes/README.md

 ## Namespace

 Namespace is a way to divide cluster resources between multiple users.
 It is a layer of abstraction over cluster.
 It is used to divide cluster resources between multiple users.
 It is used to create virtual clusters within a physical cluster.
 It is used to create different environments like dev, test, prod, etc.

+# Kubernetes Architecture

+## Node Architecture

+Nodes are the workers that run applications.
+A node can be a physical machine or a virtual machine.
+Each node is managed by the master components and contains the services necessary to run pods.

+They have multiple pods on it.
+It has 3 processes running on it:

+- Container runtime
+- Kubelet (Scheduler) interacts with container runtime and creates pods assigning resources to them.
+- Kube-proxy (Network) is a network proxy that forwards traffic to the right pod.
+It is intelligent enough to know which pod is running on which node.

+## Master Architecture

+Master is the brain of the cluster.
+It is responsible for managing the cluster.
+It is responsible for maintaining the desired state of the cluster.
+It is responsible for scaling the cluster.
+It is responsible for deploying new applications.
+It is responsible for rolling out updates.
+It is responsible for monitoring the cluster.
+It is responsible for managing the cluster resources.
+It is responsible for managing the cluster security.

+It has 4 processes running on it:

+- API Server -cluster gateway,gatekeepeer for all the requests coming to the cluster, one entry point for all the requests.
+- Scheduler- responsible for scheduling the pods on the nodes.
+- Controller Manager - responsible for maintaining the desired state of the cluster.
+- etcd - key-value store, stores the state of the cluster.